-In the early 20th Century, Montgomery County residents along the Washington, Colesville, and Ashton Turnpike (present-day Colesville Road) and the Union Plank Turnpike (Georgia Avenue) petitioned the County Commissioners to acquire the turnpikes to improve the roads and abolish tolls.
+In the early twentieth century, Montgomery County residents along the Washington, Colesville, and Ashton Turnpike (present-day Colesville Road) and the Union Plank Turnpike (Georgia Avenue) petitioned the County Commissioners to acquire the turnpikes to improve the roads and abolish tolls.
 In 1911, residents voted to acquire the Washington, Colesville, and Ashton Turnpike.
 Two years later, the Maryland Road Commission purchased the Union Plank Turnpike.

-In 1912, University Boulevard between Wheaton and Four Corners is described as a dirt and gravel road and in 1916, the Maryland General Assembly authorized Montgomery County Commissioners to issue a \$14,000 bond for the improvement of University Boulevard (then called the Wheaton-Four Corners Road).
-The Board of County Commissioners closed the road in September 1916 for public travel which required acquisition of a 30'-wide right-of-way, and 1,800 tons of local stone and 3,000 tons of limestone for its improvement.
+In 1912, University Boulevard between Wheaton and Four Corners was described as a dirt and gravel road.
+In 1916, the Maryland General Assembly authorized Montgomery County Commissioners to issue a \$14,000 bond for the improvement of University Boulevard (then called the Wheaton-Four Corners Road).
+The Board of County Commissioners closed the road in September 1916 for public travel in order to make the improvements, which required acquisition of a 30'-wide right-of-way, 1,800 tons of local stone, and 3,000 tons of limestone.